-A list of the current Directors along with shareholder information is disclosed on the Tritax Big Box REIT plc website, www.tritaxbigboxreitplc.co.uk.
+A list of the current Directors is shown on page 36.
+Shareholder information is as disclosed on the Tritax Big Box REIT plc website, www.tritaxbigboxreitplc.co.uk.

-For and on behalf of the Board Richard Jewson Chairman 28 August 2014
+For and on behalf of the Board

+Richard Jewson Chairman 28 August 2014